tessercat/pbx-docs/django/sofia.md

 dict-literal `var/sofia.py`.

 The dict-literal
+defines intercom
+slugs and ports
+and gateway slugs,
+ports,
+priorities
-defines intercom slugs and ports and gateway slugs, ports and registration data.
+and registration data.

+Intercoms and gateways
+are Django ORM objects,
+but they're not dynamic.

 The sofia app's
 `importprofiles` management command